-On 13 January 2016, IASB published the new leasing standard which will replace IAS 17 Leases, IFRIC 4 Determining Whether an Arrangement Contains a Lease, SIC 15 Operating Leases - Incentives, and SIC 27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease and consequently change IAS 40 Investment Properties.
+On 13 January 2016, IASB issued the new leasing standard which will replace IAS 17 Leases, IFRIC 4 Determining Whether an Arrangement Contains a Lease, SIC 15 Operating Leases - Incentives, and SIC 27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease and consequently changes to IAS 40 Investment Properties.
 IFRS 16 eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
-Instead, there is a single, on- balance sheet accounting model that is similar to current finance lease accounting.
+Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
 Lessor accounting remains similar to current practice.

-The standard is effective for annual periods beginning on or after 1 January 2019, with early adoption permitted provided that an entity also adopts IFRS 15-Revenue from Contracts with Customers.
-The Group is in the process of assessing the impact of the amendment on consolidated financial position or performance of the Group.
+IFRS 16 is effective for annual periods beginning on or after 1 January 2019, with early adoption permitted provided that an entity also adopts IFRS 15 Revenue from Contracts with Customers.
+The Groupis assessing the potential impact on its consolidated financial statements resulting from the application of IFRS 16.

-Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2016
+Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2017

-3.24 New standards and interpretations not yet adopted (continued)
+- 3. Significant accounting policies (continued) - 3.24 New standards and interpretations not yet adopted (continued)